Visualizing Pipelines with Mermaid

 - low: Minimal, groups steps, high-level overview.
 Best for very large or complex pipelines.

-- auto: Uses an AI agent to select the best level based on pipeline complexity.
+- auto: Selects the best level based on pipeline complexity.

 Usage Example